Parent Teacher Organization (FRISB)

 Section 2 – President:

-a) Shall convene and preside over all meetings of the membership and Board and create and distribute the agenda for the meetings.
+a) Shall send out notices of all meetings, convene and preside over all meetings of the membership and Board, and create and distribute the agenda for the meetings.

-b) The President shall coordinate with various committees appointed by the Board.
+c) The President shall coordinate with the Directors of the Board and various committees appointed by the Board.

-a) The 1st Vice-President shall support the work of the President and fulfill the duties of the President in the President’s absence.
+a) The Vice-President of Fundraising shall support the work of the President and fulfill the duties of the President in the President’s absence.

-b) The 1st Vice-President shall lead fundraising efforts.
+b) The Vice-President of Fundraising shall lead fundraising efforts.

-c) The 1st Vice-President shall perform such other duties as may be assigned by the Board of Directors.
+c) The Vice-President of Fundraising shall perform such other duties as may be assigned by the Board of Directors.

-d) The 2nd Vice-President shall coordinate community building and community service projects for the general membership.
+d) The Vice-President of Community Building and Staff Appreciation shall coordinate community building and staff appreciation activities for the general membership.

-e) The 2nd Vice-President shall perform such other duties as may be assigned by the Board of Directors.
+e) The Vice-President of Community Building and Staff Appreciation shall perform such other duties as may be assigned by the Board of Directors.

 Section 4 – Secretary:

-a) The Secretary shall be responsible for keeping accurate records of Corporate actions, including overseeing the taking of minutes at all general and Board meetings, sending out meeting announcements, distributing copies of minutes to each Board member, and assuring that corporate records are maintained, and such other duties as may be assigned by the Board President.
+a) The Secretary shall be responsible for keeping accurate records of corporate actions, including taking minutes at all general and Board meetings, distributing copies of minutes to each Board member for review within one week following each meeting, and assuring that corporate records are maintained, and such other duties as may be assigned by the Board of Directors.

-d) The Secretary will ask ISB’s web master to post minutes from each meeting, the current budget and the current revision of the Bylaws to the FRISB webpage in a timely manner.
+c) The Secretary will ask ISB’s web master to post minutes from each meeting and the current revision of the Bylaws to the FRISB webpage within one week following each meeting.

 Section 5 – Treasurer: